vtavernier/vtavernier.github.io/content/posts/arduino-internals-whats-behind-the-magic.md

 This reference was also written for the *original* Arduino boards, i.e. the AVR-based ones.
 The most notable example is the [`PROGMEM`](https://www.arduino.cc/reference/en/language/variables/utilities/progmem/) variable modifier, which is only available on AVR targets.
-Trying to use it on non-AVR targets results in a compile-error, unless your code detects it's being compiled for a non-AVR target.
+Trying to use it on non-AVR targets results in a compile-error, unless your code detects it is being compiled for a non-AVR target.

 The reference documentation also mixes [standard library functions](https://www.arduino.cc/reference/en/#functions), [plain datatypes and complex ones](https://www.arduino.cc/reference/en/#variables)[^string-datatype], [Arduino program